SDR4space/Examples/RX/DDC/README.md

 #### DDC_MQTT.js

-Send the RMS level to MQTT of a DDC channel
+Send the RMS level of a DDC channel to MQTT.